TheCandidStartup/TheCandidStartup.github.io/_drafts/vitest-user-events.md

 # Ending Point

-I added another test case that runs the same tests with variable size items, `useIsScrolling` enabled and renders after each event.
+I added another test case that runs the same tests with variable size items with`useIsScrolling` enabled and renders after each event.
 That should cover all of the major features I have implemented.

 {% include candid-image.html src="/assets/images/coverage/coverage-end.png" alt="Coverage Ending Point" %}